How difficult is this project?

-First, use a soft nylon brush to remove dirt.
-Next, wash your railing with warm water and mild dish soap.
-Then, dry all exposed parts of the cable railing with a soft cloth or blow dryer.
+Do this after installation, especially at seams, post bases, and anywhere stainless steel may have been scuffed.Use a soft nylon brush to remove dirt and wash your railing with warm water and mild dish soap.
+Dry all exposed parts of the cable railing with a soft cloth or blow dryer.

 What if my existing railing or hardware is showing signs of rust?

 If your stainless steel hardware is showing signs of rust, corrosion, or patina, we recommend using Boeshield Rust Free as a first step.
 Follow the manufacturer's instructions for applying and using Rust Free safely.
 It is essential to clean away all surface-level rust before treating your hardware.